 Frequently asked questions

-Where do organizations get threat intelligence?
+Where do organisations get useful threat intelligence?

 How do we know if threat intelligence is accurate?

-What's the difference between threat intelligence and vulnerability scanning?
+What is the difference between threat intelligence and vulnerability scanning?